 The island is also known for mild winters in the coastal areas while snow is not unheard of in the mountains (both in late autumn and winter.

 Logically, there are fewer hours of sunshine in winter, as well as quite a few cloudy days.
 However, the sun still shines almost every day for at least a few hours.

-Top things to do in Crete when it rains
+Top Things to Do in Crete When it Rains

-We do know that Crete is best known for the outstanding beaches and magnificent landscape, but there are plenty of things to do when the sun is not shining in Crete.
+We do know that Crete is best known for its outstanding beaches and magnificent landscape, but there are plenty of things to do when the sun is not shining in Crete.

 It all depends on you.
 If you’re not so keen on rainfall, you can enjoy several indoor activities, including museums, churches, and imposing monasteries.

 You can stroll a covered market to indulge in the local tastes of the Cretan diet, or you can visit one of the several factories open to the public.

-You can discover unknown corners, and go for a cup of Greek coffee or hot chocolate in a traditional kafenio or in a fancy bar by the sea.
+You can discover unknown corners, and go for a cup of Greek coffee or hot chocolate in a traditional kafenio or a fancy bar by the sea.
 It’s also possible to explore off-the-beaten-path neighborhoods.

 If you have the right equipment, take advantage of the clear atmosphere that rain leaves behind to shoot the most spectacular pictures of the Cretan landscape.

-Visit an old town
+Visit an Old Town

 A rainy, windy, or cloudy day can be the perfect excuse to leave the beach bag behind and venture along the alleys of these picturesque places.

 When the weather is rainy and the town is hit by the northern winds, you can take dramatic pictures of the lighthouse from the pot of Firkas Fortress.

 The old town of Rethymnon is another gorgeous place to visit on a rainy day.
 Rethymnon has a fairly central position on the island, so it’s easy to reach from any other city in Crete where you might be staying.

 Known as Thalassokosmos or Cretaquarium, it’s located just a few minutes from the city center, in the village of Gournes, and it can be a perfect idea for a rainy day.

 Exhibits: Playing with the Light, Open Sea, Travelling to the Tropics, Coastal Areas, The Aquarium Beyond the Glass!

-Summer open daily from 9.30 am to 4.30 pm (April-October
+Summer: open daily from 9.30 am to 4.30 pm (April-October)

-Winter open daily from 9.30 am to 4 pm (November – March)
+Winter: open daily from 9.30 am to 4 pm (November – March)

-Ticket €10, Children €6, (kids under 4: Free
+Ticket €10, Children €6, (kids under 4: Free)

-Explore a Cretan monastery
+Explore a Cretan Monastery

 There are so many churches and monasteries you can visit in Crete that you might be unable to choose which one to explore.
 The two most famous monasteries are located in the Rethymnon region and are worth a visit.

 Read everything you need to know to plan a visit to Arkadi.

 Preveli Monastery is also located in Rethymnon, closer to the southern coast of the region.

 Once you’ve checked the small church, the courtyard, and the war museum, heat to their winery to taste some of the best Cretan labels and their delicious extra virgin olive oil.

 You can do the same if you’re staying in Chania.
 The Akrotiri Peninsula is home to Agia Triada, another monastery known for its wine production, as well as Gouverneto Monastery and the abandoned Katholiko.

-If you’re staying close to Elafonisi, discover the beautiful Chrisoskalitissa Monastery with unique views of the Libyan sea.
+If you’re staying close to Elafonisi, discover the beautiful Chrisoskalitissa Monastery with unique views of the Libyan Sea.

-Go wine tasting in Crete
+Go Wine Tasting in Crete

-The truth is that once you get to really know the wines of Crete you are bound to fall in love with the aromas of the native wines.
+The truth is that once you get to know the wines of Crete you are bound to fall in love with the aromas of the native wines.

-Nothing more enriching than learning about Crete’s wines in a local winery!
+Nothing is more enriching than learning about Crete’s wines in a local winery!
 There are dozens all over the island and most of them are open to the public.

-You can either join a sommelier for an organized tour like this one or simply knock a winery door and for a taste of their best labels – well… sort of!
+You can either join a sommelier for an organized tour like this one or simply knock on a winery door and for a taste of their best labels – well… sort of!

 If it’s raining heavily, you might have to skip the visit to the vineyards, but you will certainly enjoy the tasting part and learn a lot about the local diet and the best food pairings.